This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Baked stuffed pork chops are so easy to pair with sides!
 Try these ideas.

-- Simple Veggies – Sauteed zucchini (pictured above), smashed brussels sprouts, air fryer broccoli, or oven roasted green beans all pair well with this dish.
+- Simple Veggies – Sauteed zucchini (pictured above) or just sauteed vegetables in general, smashed brussels sprouts, air fryer broccoli, or oven roasted green beans all pair well with this dish.

 - Breads – Add your favorite rolls or biscuits on the side!
 For my low carb lifestyle, I serve this pork with fathead dinner rolls, almond flour biscuits, or keto cornbread.

 - Potatoes & Swaps – Traditional roasted potatoes or Instant Pot baked potatoes pair well for regular diets, or for healthier options, try mashed cauliflower, roasted rutabaga, or sauteed radishes.